 Largely hidden from view, the UK is criss-crossed by a network of underground fuel pipelines transporting diesel, petrol and aviation fuel.
 This is a safe, secure and low impact method of moving fuel over long distances.
-According to the UK Petroleum Association, more than 30 million tonnes of fuels are safely transported through UK pipelines every year.
-This takes around one million tanker journeys off our roads, reducing traffic congestion.
 Our pipeline control centre, staffed 24 hours a day and seven days a week, uses sophisticated tools to monitor all aspects of the pipeline.
 If a change is detected, an automatic system sets off an alarm.
-If necessary, we can immediately shut down the pipeline
+If necessary, we can immediately shut down the pipeline.

 Replacement of the pipeline will maintain the supply of aviation fuel for years to come.
 As a responsible operator, Esso is committed to safe operations that include maintaining, repairing and, where appropriate, replacing pipelines.

 Esso is a brand of ExxonMobil, which has operated in the UK for over 120 years.
-In the early days we imported high quality lamp oil to the UK market.
+In the early days ExxonMobil imported high quality lamp oil to the UK market.
 Today our focus on quality fuels remains, but our operations are far more extensive.
-We own and operate the UK’s largest refinery at Fawley, which provides fuel for more than 800,000 retail customers every day at Esso-branded service stations.
+Esso owns and operates the UK’s largest refinery at Fawley, which provides fuel for more than 800,000 retail customers every day at Esso-branded service stations.
 Our underground distribution pipeline network transports fuel from Fawley to our fuel terminals at Avonmouth, Birmingham, Hythe, Purfleet, West London and also for use at the UK’s busiest airports.
-We are one of the UK’s largest petrochemical manufacturers with major plants at Fawley, Fife and Newport.
-We also hold an interest in nearly 40 producing oil and gas fields in the UK North Sea, and we hold a stake in the South Hook Liquefied Natural Gas plant at Milford Haven in Wales, which has the capacity to import 20 percent of the UK’s gas demand.
+ExxonMobil is one of the UK’s largest petrochemical manufacturers with major plants at Fawley, Fife and Newport.

-Esso Petroleum Company, Limited (Esso) is the owner of the current pipeline and will make the Development Consent Order application to construct and own the new pipeline.
+Esso Petroleum Company, Limited (Esso) is the owner of the current pipeline and made the Development Consent Order application to construct and own the new pipeline.